-The Whole U.S is in a Lease-Up Like Never Before.
-So What Do We Do?
+The Entire US is in a Lease-Up Like Never Before.
+So, What Do We Do?

 By Erina Malarkey, Co-Founder & CEO

-For our industry, it began in March when nationwide shutdowns rolled across the nation.
+For our industry, the chaos began in March 2020, when nationwide shutdowns rolled across the nation.
 Owners and managers were suddenly faced with navigating the operational impact of how to keep their valued prospects, residents, and staff healthy and safe from a new, highly contagious and deadly virus with potential reach into both shared, private, and corporate spaces.
-Then came concern as to what collections would look like as millions of Americans lost their jobs and eviction moratoriums were enacted while sheltering-in-place and operating costs remained the same.
+Then came concern as to what collections would look like, as millions of Americans lost their jobs and eviction moratoriums were enacted, while sheltering-in-place and operating costs remained the same.

 Following that, the national exodus from previously hot urban markets began as residents looked for lower cost of living and lower COVID-19 cases in outlying suburbs and distant small towns—and even other states and countries.
 If delinquency and NOI problems weren’t enough, the industry became further battered as multifamily occupancy began to decline in historically strong and lucrative city centers.
 Historically stabilized buildings and portfolios moved into the red zone on weekly leasing reports as occupancy began dipping below 90% and then continued toward the low to mid 80%s.

 As a potential light at the end of the tunnel begins to emerge with progress made on the vaccine front, and economists predicting a strengthening economy, multifamily is left right now with a very unique situation on its hands – something we as an industry have never dealt with before.

 A large percentage of buildings in the U.S. are effectively in lease-up, but without the big lease-up budgets or specialty teams to get the job done.